Homepage

 Best for nightlife lovers and party people

 Thanks to its popular reputation, food options are varied and plentiful.
 Eat like you mean it at Sciacca, a steakhouse often regarded as selling the best cuts in the city (it also has a branch in Valletta).
 Pick your preferred piece, then let the chefs choose how best to serve it up.
-Italian, Greek and Maltese restaurants (and more) make sure no one is left hungry, no matter the time of day or night.
+Italian, Greek.
+Maltese restaurants and more make sure no one is left hungry, no matter the time of day or night.

-Paceville is as crammed with accommodation options as Valletta, so where you stay depends on what you’re after.
+St Julian’s is as crammed with accommodation options as Valletta, so where you stay depends on what you’re after.
 Looking to roll out of the club at 7am and straight into bed?
-Pick a central hotel option such as The George Malta on Triq Paceville, which also sports a rooftop bar and pool and spa, perfect for restoring dance-weary limbs.
-For a more restful night, choose somewhere a little further away from the hubbub, such as the five-star Hilton Malta or the Cavalieri Art Hotel.
+Pick a central hotel option such as The George Malta on Triq Paceville, which also sports a rooftop bar, pool and spa, perfect for restoring dance-weary limbs.
+For somewhere a little further from the hubbub, try the five-star Hilton Malta or the Cavalieri Art Hotel.
+Or, for those looking to be more resort-based, opt for the luxurious Malta Marriott Resort & Spa, which sits pretty on St. Julian’s Bay and boasts two pools and a decadent spa.

 • St Julian's, Malta